CallMeGreg/migrate-secret-alert-state/README.md

 # How it works
 The script works by looking at a CSV file to determine which GHES source orgs/repos map to which GHEC destination orgs/repos.
 For each repo pair, the script confirms that secret scanning is enabled in both repos, and looks at both the _pattern name_ and _secret value_ to match a source alert ID to a destination alert ID.

 If the source alert state is `resolved`, and the destination alert state is `open`, the script will close the destination alert using the same reason.
-The comment attached to the destination alert will include the source alert actor, reason, timestamp, and comment.
+The comment attached to the destination alert will include the source alert actor, timestamp of resolution, and comment.

 # Pre-requisites
 - Python 3